Painful urination is any pain, discomfort, or burning sensation when passing urine.

 Pain may be felt right where the urine passes out of the body.
 Or, it may be felt inside the body, behind the pubic bone, or in the bladder or prostate.

-Pain on urination is a fairly common problem.
+Pain with urination is a fairly common problem.
 People who have pain with urination also may have the urge to urinate more often.

 Painful urination is most often caused by an infection or inflammation somewhere in the urinary tract, such as:

 - Bladder infection (adult)